abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 ```

-and that's all!
+And that's all!
-you can copy my makefile here for automatic compilation:
+You can copy my makefile here for automatic compilation:
 ```Makefile
 # Toolchain and flags
 CC = arm-none-eabi-gcc